Expertium/expertium.github.io/Benchmark.md

 With all that in mind, I want to make several predictions:

 1. No further version of FSRS beyond FSRS-5 will be used in Anki by 2027.
 No FSRS-5.5, FSRS-6, or any other version that supersedes FSRS-5.
 Clarification: I made this prediciton a few days before Jarrett made [this tweet](https://x.com/JarrettYe/status/1817570865699299818).
 After seeing his tweet, I'm even more confident in this prediction.
 I have an idea for FSRS-6, but it requires getting a new dataset and using more input features than just interval lengths and grades.
+Also, LMSherlock said that unless some other famous app decides to implement FSRS, he won't work on FSRS-6 just for the sake of Anki.
 Overall, I find it unlikely that FSRS-6 will be released before 2027.

 3. By 2029, no algorithm in our benchmark will have achieved a (weighted by reviews) log loss lower than 0.27, unless the dataset used in the benchmark changes, in which case this prediction is rendered void.